zcherna/Customer-Churn-Analysis/README.md

 ## For More Information

-See the full analysis in the [Jupyter Notebook](./Final Notebook.ipynb).
+See the full analysis in the [Jupyter Notebook](./.Final Notebook.ipynb)

 **For additional info, contact:**
 - Zach Cherna: zacharycherna@gmail.com